JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2022-12/a-look-at-5-year-old-leaf-compost-huw-richards/index.md

 ---
 title: A Look at 5 Year Old Leaf Compost - And the Importance of Healthy Soil, by Huw Richards
-description: 'Leaf mold is a brown gold that is easy to make, given you wait that it decomposes over a year or two.'
+description: "Leaf mold is a brown gold that is easy to make, given you wait that it decomposes over a year or two."
 date: 2022-12-26

 categories: